-To summarize the effect of the linear polarisation engineering depending on the orientation of the optical trap, we perform the incremental stirring of the trap with the spatial light modulator.
+To summarize the dependence of the linear polarisation on the orientation of the excitation potential, we perform the incremental stirring of the optical trap with the spatial light modulator.
 We show that by rotating the excitation profile with the SLM, we can engineer any desired linear polarisation in the condensate.
-In Figure 5-5(a), we present the measured polarisation components (S_1, S_2, S_3) of the condensate PL as a function of the major axis angle, pumped at $P = 1.94P{th}$.
-The S_1 and S_2 obey the sine functional dependence $(S_1 \text{ is shifted by } \pi/2 \text{ with respect to } S_2)$, manifesting the continuous rotation of the condensate spin in the linear polarisation plane.
-Plotting the experimental points on the Poincare sphere in Figure 5-5(b), we find that all Stokes vectors of the condensate PL lay on the equatorial plane of the sphere and follow the circle trajectory.
-Note that Stokes vectors of the condensate due to polariton-reservoir interactions described in the previous Chapter in Ref.
-[1].
+In Figure 5-5(a), we present the measured polarisation components $(S_1, S_2, S_3)$ of the condensate PL as a function of the major axis angle, pumped at $P = 1.94P{th}$ .
+The $S_1$ and $S_2$ obey the sine functional dependence $(S_1$ is shifted by $\pi/2$ with respect to $S_2$ ), manifesting the continuous rotation of the condensate spin in the linear polarisation plane.
+Plotting the experimental points on the Poincare sphere in Figure 5-5(b), we find that all Stokes vectors of the condensate PL lay on the equatorial plane of the sphere and follow a circular trajectory.
+Note that Stokes vectors of the condensate do not reach 1, meaning the DOP of the condensate is less than unity.
+We attribute this to the depolarisation inherent to the condensate due to polariton-reservoir interactions described in the previous Chapter.